GaloisInc/BESSPIN-Tool-Suite/README.md

     for more details about the adaptors and IP settings.
 In case you intend to use a different setup, please change [setupEnvGlobal.sh](scripts/setupEnvGlobal.sh) accordingly.
-    - Note that the keyword `ALL` in the beginning of the third line can be replaced by a particular user name or by a group name (starting with `%`).

 ## User Manual ##